I had promised my family that I would go back home for Christmas for 2019.

 You read that right – boat crash.

-One of the reasons why I was on board while the owner was away was to make sure the boat was anchor safe while anchored in a busy bay – this included watching out when other sailing vessels anchored nearby.
-One day it was really windy and a French sailing vessel was trying to anchor next to me when I hear my neighbour yell out to me.
+One of the reasons I was on board while the owner was away was to make sure the boat was safe while anchored in a busy bay—this included watching out when other sailing vessels anchored nearby.
+One day, it was really windy, and a French sailing vessel was trying to anchor next to me when I heard my neighbor yell out to me.

 I ran outside and saw the French vessel heading straight for the bow of my boat.
-I quickly got the fenders out and stopped the boat from hitting too hard – due to the wind the vessel kept bouncing off my boat and back again – this caused its hull stuck in my anchor / bridal lines.
+I quickly got the fenders out and stopped the boat from hitting too hard.
+Due to the wind, the vessel kept bouncing off my boat and back again, causing its hull to get stuck in my anchor / bridal lines.

 We tried to push the boat free with the tender but no such luck, it was well stuck.
 We secured the French vessel to mine and got thinking about what we could do.
-A local and I grabbed a couple of masks and jumped in to see if we could free the boat from my anchor chain but had no luck, my bridal line was wrapped up in the French vessel’s propeller.
+A local and I grabbed a couple of masks and jumped in to see if we could free the boat from my anchor chain but had no luck; my bridal line was wrapped up in the French vessel’s propeller. had no luck; it was well stuck.

-It took us a few hours but we managed to unwrap the bridal line and free the boat – luckily I was home at the time and there was no damage done to either boat.
+It took us a few hours, but we managed to unwrap the bridal line and free the boat.
+Luckily, I was home at the time, and neither boat was damaged.

-She found us on Instagram and thought that we would be a perfect couple to look after her boat.
-In our house sitting course, we explain the importance of being active on social media as a house sitter to appeal to other animal lovers and homeowners.
+She found us on Instagram and thought we would be a perfect couple to look after her boat.
+In our house sitting course, we explain the importance of being active on social media as a housesitter to appeal to other animal lovers and homeowners.

 However, if you are just starting house sitting or don’t have your own website / social media accounts set up you still have options.

-While I was boat sitting in the Caribbean I was always on the lookout for my next house sit – the best 4 sites that I found for finding house sits in the Caribbean were Trusted House Sitters, House Sit Mexico, House Carers and Nomador.
+While I was boat-sitting in the Caribbean, I was always on the lookout for my next house–sit.
+The best four sites that I found for finding house-sits in the Caribbean were Trusted House Sitters, House Sit Mexico, House Carers, and Nomador.

-I would recommend housesitting in the Caribbean for everyone.
+I would recommend house-sitting in the Caribbean to everyone.

-It was a unique experience that I am very happy I had – I had some great friends here, experienced a totally different way of life and got to hang out with a cat on a catamaran for 5 months!
+It was a unique experience that I am very happy I had—I made some great friends here, experienced a totally different way of life, and got to hang out with a cat on a catamaran for five months!

-I hope you enjoyed my experience house sitting in the Caribbean – I wrote this post to inspire those of you who are wanting to start house sitting or are curious about boat sitting in the Caribbean.
+I hope you enjoyed my experience house sitting in the Caribbean.
+I wrote this post to inspire those of you who want to start house sitting or are curious about boat sitting in the Caribbean.

 Very inspiring post.
 Well written and interesting throughout!